 How Axes Approaches TMJ Treatment in Downtown West St. Louis, MO

-At Axes Physical Therapy, we offer a holistic and customized approach to treating Temporomandibular Joint Dysfunction (TMD) and TMJ disorders.
+Axes Physical Therapy takes a comprehensive, individualized approach to treating Temporomandibular Joint Dysfunction (TMD) and TMJ disorders.
 Our TMJ treatments in Downtown West St. Louis, MO are designed to reduce jaw pain by identifying and targeting the root causes specific to each patient, promoting long-term relief and improved functionality.

 Core Components of TMD Treatment in Downtown West St. Louis, MO

 In Downtown West St. Louis, MO, our TMD treatment plans typically combine various therapeutic methods and exercises customized for each patient.
-These may include:
+The treatment plan can include:

 - Jaw Relaxation Exercise: A simple exercise aimed at easing tension in the jaw.